lowRISC/opentitan/hw/ip/alert_handler/doc/_index.md

 Another thing to note is that the ping and escalation response sequences have to start _exactly_ one cycle after either a ping or escalation event has been signalled.
 Otherwise the escalation sender will assert `integ_fail_o` immediately.

+### Monitoring of Pings at the Escalation Receiver Side

+Escalation receivers contain a mechanism to monitor the liveness of the alert handler itself.
+In particular, the receivers passively monitor the ping requests sent out by the alert handler using a timeout counter.
+If ping requests are absent for too long, the corresponding escalation action will be automatically asserted until reset.

+The monitoring mechanism builds on top of the following properties of the alert handler system:
+1. the ping mechanism can only be enabled, but not disabled.
+This allows us to start the timeout counter once the first ping request arrives at a particular escalation receiver.

+2. the escalation receivers are in the same clock/reset domain as the alert handler.
+This ensures that we are seeing the same clock frequency, and the mechanism is properly reset together with the alert handler logic.

+3. the maximum cycle count between subsequent pings on the same escalation line is bounded, even though the wait counts are randomized.
+This allows us to compute a safe and fixed timeout threshold based on design constants.

 ### Hardening Against Glitch Attacks